RAF Bircham Newton: Current use

 After closure as an operational airfield in 1966, the airfield became the home of the Construction Industry Training Board.
 The area of the airfield once occupied by the grass runways has disappeared under the activities of construction equipment, but the majority of buildings on the site remain in use by the CITB.
 The control tower was demolished in 2010 due to its poor condition.

 In February 2020, the CITB announced it had sold the site to West Suffolk College, based in Bury St Edmunds, aiming to continue construction industry training provision at Bircham Newton.
+Later in 2020, CITB decided not to continue with the sale of Bircham Newton to WSC but to remain a provider of Apprenticeship and Commercial Training for the Construction Industry, where it continues to this day.